 (Maximum Points - 110)Circle A. Sensitivity & Awareness (Order not critical) Checks securement of postural belt Checks hand grips on wheelchair.....
 A.....
-Actual points..... out of 12 B. Loading Onto Platform Checks rear safety plate 12 Backs passenger onto platform 4 Secures wheelchair locks 4 Looks for lift belt and secures, if present.....
+Actual points..... out of 12 B. Loading Onto Platform Checks rear safety plate 12 Backs passenger onto platform 4 Secures wheelchair locks 4 Looks for lift belt and secures, if present....
 B.....
 Actual Points..... out of 24 C. Raising Lift Raises lift and checks front safety plate/barrier after it clears surface.....
 12 Holds wheelchair with one hand while raising lift 4 4 Backs wheelchair into vehicle and secures at least one lock JUDGES NOTE - Do not allow passenger to remain on lift unattended.
 C.....
-Actual Points..... out of 24 D. Wheelchair & Passenger Securement Positions wheelchair into securement location facing forward and sets wheel locks.....
-Attach front securement to the floor and wheelchair frame and tighten tiedowns Attach back securement to the floor and wheelchair frame and tighten tiedowns.....
-6 4 Reapply wheelchair brakes.
-2 Secures lap belt at passenger's hips and shoulder belt at the center of the chest D.....
-Actual Points.....
-E. Judge checks wheelchair to determine any movement (24 pts).....
-12 6 Rear securement between back wheels at 45 degree angle and attached to a stable location on frame....
+Actual Points..... out of 24 D. Wheelchair & Passenger Securement Positions wheelchair into securement location facing forward and sets wheel locks Attach front securement to the floor and wheelchair frame and tighten tiedowns Attach back securement to the floor and wheelchair frame and tighten tiedowns.....
+6 Reapply wheelchair brakes.
+2 Secures lap belt at passenger's hips and shoulder belt at the center of the chest D....
+Actual Points..... out of 26 E. Judge checks wheelchair to determine any movement (24 pts).....
+Determine movement (no more than 1 inch) 12 Front securement 3-8 inches apart at 45 degree angle outside of the front wheels Rear securement between back wheels at 45 degree angle and attached to a stable location on frame....
 0 E...Actual Points out of 24 F. Penalty for standing on lift (-25) Add(A+B+C+D+E+F)TOTAL TIME: (Time will be used as second tie breaker) Total Points Earned